ARION

 “No, it isn’t, but it’s more akin to resisting the urge to punch someone in the neck or put a knife in them when they’ve done you wrong.
 We may now be hybrid animals, but we don’t have to act like them.
 We seem to have the species behavioral instincts of our base animals, but we’re also still human and know the difference between right and wrong.
 This is what I have been trying to strengthen during our counseling sessions.”

 Dr. Kazama crossed his arms and nodded his head.
-“Let’s just hope you were successful.
+“Let’s just hope you are successful.
 If we cannot reverse these changes, and I don’t see how that can ever happen, we’ve got to learn to live with who and what we are – and with one another.
 This isn’t the wild where anything goes.”

 “Doctors,” Arion said in the brief lull, “Secretariat has docked for refueling and will be ready to transport you and the remaining the crew down to the surface in forty-five minutes.”